josh-barback/Beiwe/beiwetools/README.md

 <raw data directory>/

 	<Beiwe User ID #1>/

 		identifiers/
 		<passive data stream #1>/
 		<passive data stream #2>/
 		.
 		.
 		.
-		audio/
-		tracking/

-	<Beiwe User ID #2>/
-		identifiers/
-		<passive data stream #1>/
-		<passive data stream #2>/
+		audio_recordings/
+			<audio survey identifier #1>/
+			<audio survey identifier #2>/
 			.
 			.
 			.

-		audio/
-		tracking/
+		survey_answers/
+			<>/
+			<>/
 			.
 			.
 			.

+		survey_timings/

+	<Beiwe User ID #2>/
+		.
+		.
+		.
 ```

 Note that `<raw data directory>` is typically a location chosen by the researcher.
 The remainder of the directory structure is determined by the study's specific data collection settings.

 Each user's data are found in a folder labeled with the user's Beiwe ID, which is an alphanumeric string.
 Multiple users enrolled in the same Beiwe study may have data folders in the same raw data directory.

 Each user's data directory will include a folder labeled `identifiers`; this contains files with records of the user's device.

-Additional passive data folder names may be `accelerometer`, `calls`, `gps`, etc.
+Passive data folder names may be `accelerometer`, `calls`, `gps`, etc.

-A user's data directory will also contain one folder for each type of survey that has been delivered.
-Possible folder names are:
+If the study includes audio surveys, the recordings are found in

+Raw data from tracking surveys are found two locations.

 ___
 ## `beiwetools.helpers` <a name="helpers"/>